emmanuelagyare/Active-Directory-Lab/README.md

 ### Skills Learned
-[Bullet Points - Remove this afterwards]

-- Advanced understanding of SIEM concepts and practical application.
-- Proficiency in analyzing and interpreting network logs.
+- Proficiency in using Oracle VirtualBox to install, configure, and maintain multiple lab environments.
-- Ability to generate and recognize attack signatures and patterns.
+- Implemented a PowerShell script to automate bulk user provisioning (creation of over 1,000 accounts).
+- Ability to join Windows 10 to an Active Directory domain and manage client access using domain credentials.
-- Enhanced knowledge of network protocols and security vulnerabilities.
+- Enhanced knowledge in managing user accounts, setting up Organizational Units (OUs), and applying adminstrative best practices.
-- Development of critical thinking and problem-solving skills in cybersecurity.

 ### Tools Used
-[Bullet Points - Remove this afterwards]

-- Security Information and Event Management (SIEM) system for log ingestion and analysis.
-- Network analysis tools (such as Wireshark) for capturing and examining network traffic.
-- Telemetry generation tools to create realistic network traffic and attack scenarios.
+- Utilized Oracle VirtualBox to host and manage the lab environment.
+- Active Directory to organize and manage users, their attributes and computer accounts.
+- PowerShell to automate a script to create user accounts.

 ## Steps
 drag & drop screenshots here or use imgur and reference them using imgsrc